 Some of the researchers are trained in endocrinology.
 Others are specialists in nutrition and exercise.
 Some epidemiology teams track the disease across populations.
 Diabetes is a focus of two landmark studies of the School of Medicine: the Framingham Heart Study—started in 1948—and the Black Women’s Health Study, which began in 1995.

 Abnormal metabolism in fat cells appears to be a key factor in obesity, diabetes, and heart disease.
 Hormones produced in fat cells fail to interact properly with the brain, causing appetite disorders.
-A team of researchers led by Professor Neil Ruderman, director of the Diabetes Research Unit, is discovering the mechanics of this process, and the effects of diet and exercise.
+A team of researchers in the Diabetes Research Unit are discovering the mechanics of this process, and the effects of diet and exercise.